Claire Dean

 Saqras

-Over the next three days, the dancers participate in a series of symbolic rituals that range from the serious, to the artistic to the festive.
+Over the next three days, the dancers participate in a series of symbolic rituals that range from the serious to the artistic to the festive.
 The dancers jump through fire to cleanse their souls, serenade the Virgin, or go to the cemetery to visit their departed members.
 They also light fireworks, throw bread and gifts to the audience, and use pranks, like flailing around balls of fire and spraying beer over whoever is close by.
 In its characters and rituals, the festival brings together the dichotomy of deep feelings of joy and sorrow.
 The majeño represent merchants who come to sell alcohol and spirits to Paucartambo.
-They enter on horses and are always seen with a drink on their hand.
+They enter on horses and are always seen with a drink in their hand.

 The Majeño